Why Are Electronic Drums So Expensive?

 Another important thing to keep in mind if you’re buying an electronic drum kit is that they do make noise.
 E-drum kits are much quieter than acoustic drum sets, but they still make noise.
 At the end of the day, you are still hitting mesh or rubber with a drumstick, so be mindful of that.

-To reduce noise, you should use some kind of carpet under your e-drum kit because it’s the kick pedal that actually makes most sounds that transfer through walls onto other floors beneath you.
+To reduce noise, you should use some kind of carpet under your e-drum kit because it’s the kick pedal that makes most sounds that transfer through walls onto other floors beneath you.

 How Much Should You Spend on Electronic Drums?